 Numbers of transparencies per presentation

-Irritations for presenters and their audiences
+Irritations for audiences

 In the area of visual aids, there can be little doubt that what we have today is a considerable improvement on the overhead projector and transparencies.